-- Wiring the dishwasher either directly or by plugging into a receptacle
+- Wiring the dishwasher either directly or by plugging into an outlet

-- Wiring the garbage disposal either directly or by plugging into a receptacle
+- Wiring the garbage disposal either directly or by plugging into an outlet

-- A 120-volt or 220-volt receptacle for the range and oven, depending on whether it's gas or electric
+- A 120-volt or 220-volt outlet for the range and oven, depending on if it's gas or electric

 - Wiring for the range hood

 - An outlet for the microwave